DevExpress/devextreme-documentation/concepts/05 UI Components/Toast/00 Getting Started with Toast/05 Display a Toast/10 Show and Hide the Toast.md

 When you need to show a notification in the Angular, Vue, or React, you can use one of the **notify** methods, described in the section above.
-But if you need to customize the toast, use a different technique.
+But if you need to customize Toast content, use a different technique.
 Bind the [visible](/api-reference/10%20UI%20Components/dxOverlay/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Components/dxToast/Configuration/#visible') property of the Toast component to a component (Button in the example) property.
 After that, change this property, and the Toast will appear or disappear.

 ---
 ##### Angular